What is an Alternating Pressure Mattress?

 An alternating pressure mattress also improves blood flow to the skin by a process known as Reactive Hyperemia.
 The way to describe Reactive Hyperemia is to think of your blood vessels like a garden hose with running water.
 Pinch off the garden hose and the water stops flowing.
 When you release the hose, there is a big pulse of water from the hose due to the backpressure that has built up.
 Alternating pressure provides timed cycles of gentle pressure and pressure release that force blood into the skin.

 Alternating pressure is most effective when combined with Low Air Loss therapy.
 These mattress systems are known as Alternating Pressure Low Air Loss Mattress Systems.
 Low Air Loss helps dissipate heat and moisture build-up between the body and bed creating a healthy micro-climate.
 In most Alternating Pressure Low Air Loss mattress systems, Low Air Loss is most often achieved through small lasered holes in the air bladders.
 This gentle stream of air flows dissipates heat and moisture.
 The latest advance is an enhanced Low Air Loss therapy that is built into the cover.
 This advance improves the effectiveness of low air loss as well as improving comfort.

 How does an alternating pressure low air loss mattress help prevent and treat pressure sores?

-These therapeutic mattresses address the five primary environmental factors that lead to the development of bedsores: Pressure, Heat, Moisture, Shearing & Friction.
+High-quality alternating pressure low air loss mattresses address the five primary environmental factors that lead to the development of bedsores.

 There are many types of alternating pressure low air loss mattress systems.
 They vary greatly in how and when they should be used.
 There are significant differences in the quality of the mattress.
 These differences not only affect reliability but how effective the mattress is at prevention and healing.